 WE STAND UP TO MAJOR TIRE MANUFACTURERS

 When tire manufacturers prioritize profits over consumer safety, the effects can be devastating.
-At Hare Wynn, we are committed to helping our clients fight for their rights and the fair compensation they are owed.
+At Hare, Wynn, Newell & Newton, we are committed to helping our clients fight for their rights and the fair compensation they are owed.
 Our product liability lawyers have been helping injured victims for more than 130 years, pursuing litigation in numerous states against major tire manufacturers like Bridgestone, Goodyear, Firestone, Cooper Tire and Rubber Company, General Tire, and Kelly Springfield.
-If you were injured or lost a loved one due to a defective tire, turn to Hare Wynn for compassionate legal guidance and aggressive advocacy.
+If you were injured or lost a loved one due to a defective tire, turn to Hare, Wynn, Newell & Newton for compassionate legal guidance and aggressive advocacy.